 Pensions Increase is the annual increase which may be applied to your Civil Service pension.
 It is applied at the same percentage as the annual increase to the Additional State Pension.

 What is Pensions Increase?

 Who is entitled to Pensions Increase?

-When an increase is due, it’s usually paid to anyone aged 55 or over and anyone under 55 when they’ve qualified for:
+It is usually paid to anyone over age 55 and anyone under age 55 who has qualified for:

 - an ill-health retirement pension

 - a widow’s pension

 - a widower’s pension

 Please note: You may qualify for pensions increase before the age of 55 if you have dependent children under the age of 23.

 Pensions Increase is applied from the first Monday after 6 April.